 - Divide stuff in your suitcase by category such as all undergarments, all t-shirts, all pants.
 Your suitcase will be your closet away from home and you won’t have to disrupt everything to locate one item.

-- Flip Flops take up no room and serve lots of functions, from sandy beaches to late night hall bathroom trips (but hopefully not that late, okay?).
+- Flip-flops take up no room and serve lots of functions, from sandy beaches to late night hall bathroom trips.

 - Choose comfort over style because being comfortable is always more stylish.